hellozed/homeicu/README.md

 ---
 # License

-The hardware and software are open-source and licensed under the following licenses:
+The HomeICU hardware, firmware, and MyChart base station software are open-source and licensed under the following licenses:

 MIT License(http://opensource.org/licenses/MIT)